AviatrixSystems/Docs/HowTos/tgw_plan.rst

 5. Prepare Aviatrix Transit GW for TGW Attachment
 ---------------------------------------------------------------

-The Aviatrix Transit GW created in Step 4 does not build an IPSEC tunnel to Transit Gateway.
-The networking between Transit Gateway and the Aviatrix Transit GW is via the AWS VPC infrastructure.
+The Aviatrix Transit GW created in Step 4 does not build an IPSEC tunnel to AWS Transit Gateway.
+The networking between AWS Transit Gateway and the Aviatrix Transit GW is via the AWS VPC infrastructure.

-This step designates an Aviatrix Transit GW to be used in conjunction with Transit Gateway.
-It creates a second Ethernet interface on the Aviatrix Transit GW for sending and receiving packets from Transit Gateway.
-It also creates two subnets and two respective route tables in the edge VPC to route packets to and from Transit Gateway.
+This step designates an Aviatrix Transit GW to be used in conjunction with AWS Transit Gateway.
+It creates a second Ethernet interface on the Aviatrix Transit GW for sending and receiving packets from AWS Transit Gateway.
+It also creates two subnets and two respective route tables in the edge VPC to route packets to and from AWS Transit Gateway.

 ==========================================      ==========
 **Setting**                                     **Value**
 ==========================================      ==========
 Account Name                                    An `Aviatrix account <http://docs.aviatrix.com/HowTos/aviatrix_account.html#account>`_ that corresponds to an IAM role or account in AWS.
 This account is for launching Transit gateway.
-It does not need to be the same account as Transit Gateway creator.
+It does not need to be the same account as AWS Transit Gateway creator.
 Gateway Namen                                   Select a Transit GW from the drop down menu.
 ==========================================      ==========

 6. Attach Aviatrix Transit GW to TGW
 ------------------------------------------------------------------

-This step attaches the Aviatrix Edge VPC to the Transit Gateway and the Aviatrix Edge Domain, thus allowing the Aviatrix Transit GW to send and receive packets from Transit Gateway.
+This step attaches the Aviatrix Edge VPC to the AWS Transit Gateway and the Aviatrix Edge Domain, thus allowing the Aviatrix Transit GW to send and receive packets from AWS Transit Gateway.

 ..
 Note::

- There is no IPSEC tunnel between Transit Gateway and the Aviatrix Transit GW, the Aviatrix GW behaves as an EC2 instance in a Spoke VPC (The Aviatrix edge VPC) attached to the Transit Gateway, as shown in the diagram below.
+ There is no IPSEC tunnel between AWS Transit Gateway and the Aviatrix Transit GW, the Aviatrix GW behaves as an EC2 instance in a Spoke VPC (The Aviatrix edge VPC) attached to the AWS Transit Gateway, as shown in the diagram below.
 Such setup allows Aviatrix edge VPC to leverage the high performance provided by AWS Transit Gateway.

 |transit_complete|